 It was certainly an unorthodox trajectory prior to being given one of the most demanding coaching jobs in the world, but there is no doubting that Flick had broad experience of a lifetime in the game before arriving at Bayern.

-Flick (l.) crowned his eight-year stint as assistant coach to Germany's Joachim Löw (r.) with 2014 FIFA World Cup glory. - imago sportfotodienst/imago/Ulmer/Teamfoto
+Flick (l.) crowned his eight-year stint as assistant coach to Germany's Joachim Löw (r.) with 2014 FIFA World Cup glory. - DFL

 Tactical approach

-In concrete terms, that involves employing an aggressive pressing game, with the front quartet in a 4-2-3-1 formation pushing high up the pitch to close down the opposing goalkeeper and defenders.
-The midfielders and Bayern's own defence would also squeeze forward, limiting the room and forcing mistakes - which are then immediately pounced upon at speed.
+In concrete terms, during his hugely successful run at Bayern between November 2019 and May 2021, that involved employing an aggressive pressing game, with the front quartet in a 4-2-3-1 formation pushing high up the pitch to close down the opposing goalkeeper and defenders.
+The midfielders and Bayern's own defence would also squeeze forward, limiting the room and forcing mistakes - which were then immediately pounced upon at speed.

 "Playing with a high back line has been a feature of our game because by doing that we don't allow the opposition any space," Flick said ahead of the 2019/20 UEFA Champions League final.